 TAS is now Altify but still has the same framework.
 TAS works well for breaking down large deals into their key components and identifying decision criteria.
 The sales rep uses the information to develop an “opportunity plan” to guide the entire sales process with each client.

 Its biggest advantage is that it can take a buyer’s political landscape into consideration, often the factor upon which a sale is won or lost.

-A Value Calculator shows the operations-oriented decision-makers how your solution improves production.
-Furthermore, ROI and TCO tools provide information essential to building out a business case that speaks to the financial advantages of your product or service.
+A value calculator shows the operations-oriented decision-makers how your solution improves production.
+Furthermore, ROI tools and TCO tools provide information essential to building out a business case that speaks to the financial advantages of your product or service.
 The sales rep uses information from all tools to build the “opportunity plan” as part of the business case.

 2. SPIN Selling

 SPIN stands for:

 That last point seems to be stretching things a bit to fit the acronym, but SPIN Selling’s strong point is discovering the customer's pain points and helping determine a solution.
 SPIN is more of a communication technique than selling, but it teaches your sales team to listen and engage rather than offer a monologue of features and benefits.